Skip to main content

 Prime Minister Edmund Barton's Oath of Allegiance

-This is the oath of allegiance to Queen Victoria and 'Her Heirs and Successors according to law' signed by Edmund Barton as he was sworn in to the first government ministry of the Commonwealth of Australia on 1 January 1901.
+The oath of allegiance to Queen Victoria and 'Her Heirs and Successors according to law' signed by Edmund Barton on 1 January 1901.

 Records about Edmund Barton